The number of varieties in a family which contain a rational point: Introduction

 where $m$ is the number of irreducible factors of $f$ over $F$.
-If $(d_0,d_1,d_2)=(2,0,0)$ and $f$ is irreducible, then (\ref{eqn:DP}) follows from Corollary \ref{cor:example}.
-The case where $f$ is reducible is currently open.
+If $(d_0,d_1,d_2)=(2,0,0)$ there are two cases.
+If $f$ is irreducible, then (\ref{eqn:DP}) follows from Corollary \ref{cor:example}, whereas if $f$ is reducible then this follows from \cite[Thm.~1.3]{BN15}.
 The next simplest cases where $(d_0,d_1,d_2) = (1,1,1), (0,2,2)$ or $(4,0,0)$ are wide open (in this last case one obtains a Ch\^{a}telet surface).